smorrrs/Desperados-III-Resources/level_guide.md

 * Isabelle can teleport out of her cage and will gain permanent invisibility if you do so.
 This won't deactivate by walking through a door.
 * Unlock Cooper by killing the two enemies shooting the boat from the sandbags then having a character stand on the front of the boat.
 * Unlock McCoy by entering his trapdoor.
 * The objectives for freeing Hector and Kate won't be fulfilled if you teleport them out of their cages.
 However, they will if you fly them out.
+You can only fly them out in certain directions because they can collide with parts of the cage.

 ## New Orleans